Commitment to Students with Disabilities

 3. Is regarded as having such an impairment.

-Temporary, non-chronic impairments that do not last for a long time and that have little or no long-term impact usually are not disabilities.
-The determination of whether impairment is a disability is made on a case-by-case basis.
+Temporary, non-chronic impairments that do not last for a long time and that have little or no long-term impact usually are not disabilities, but they may qualify for temporary accommodations if appropriate.

 What is a “major life activity” under the law?

 For an impairment to be considered a disability, it must substantially limit one or more major life activities.
-Examples of major life activities include walking, speaking, breathing, performing manual tasks, seeing, hearing, learning and caring for one self.
+Examples of major life activities include walking, speaking, breathing, performing manual tasks, seeing, hearing, learning, caring for oneself, eating, sleeping, standing, lifting, bending, reading, concentrating, thinking, communicating and the operation of major bodily functions

 What does “qualified” mean?